Denver is better than Austin. To us, of course. LOL!

 - Colorado Springs has a Rudy’s

-- The north side of Denver is getting a you-know-the-one beaver store (But they treat their employees like garbage, so I’m hoping it’s not the easiest for us to use since our RV that lives up there.
+- The north side of Denver is getting a you-know-the-one beaver store (But they treat their employees like garbage and donate to trash politicians, so I’m hoping it’s not the easiest for us to use since our RV that lives up there.
 I really don’t want that guilt.) (based in Lake Jackson)

 - Saltgrass Steakhouse (based in Houston)